 By Diana Simeon

-Over the years, Your Teen staffers have heard a lot from college counselors and admissions officers about the mistakes parents routinely make in the application process.
+Over the years, Your Teen staffers have heard a lot from college counselors and admissions officers about how to prepare for college.
+But we’ve also heard a lot about the mistakes parents routinely make in the application process.
 So, we share the top 5 with you.

 1. Honey, I think [INSERT NAME OF REACH SCHOOL] is the perfect school for you.